Your Goal: Develop mindfulness on different experiences.

 Question: Does it mean „be AWARE of X and restrict the movement of ATTENTION within X

-Whenever we relax/let go of anything there is pleasure available - always.
+Whenever we relax/let go of anything there is spiritual pleasant feeling available - always.
 Intentional, slow relaxation in our body feels good.
 Intentional slow relaxation of our mind feels good.
 The feeling of ease and contentment that comes from developing mindful presence of our body feels good.

-Attention in MIDL rests within an experience not because it has to, but rather because our mind enjoys and inclines towards pleasure.
-It is the pleasure of letting go that we use to train the mind in MIDL.
+Attention in MIDL rests within an experience not because it has to, but rather because our mind enjoys and inclines towards spiritual pleasant feeling.
+It is the enjoyment of the pleasantness of letting go that we use to train the mind in MIDL.

 Question: and notice when ATTENTION goes out of the defined scope of AWARENESS“?